eggrobin/Nabuninuaihsus/notes/style.md

 # 𒇡 LAGAB×ŠUM (ZAR)
 Tends to start with a 𒋙, like our 𒆸.
 See, e.g., P333958, https://www.ebl.lmu.de/signs/%7CLAGAB%C3%97SUM%7C, left NA form in Labat.

+# 7(diš)
+The 𒐌 is completely artificial.
+This should be attested though…